jbostoen/itop-jb-news/readme.md

 ## Cookbook

 PHP:
-* how to add your own news client
+* How to add your own news client

 ## Credits